rwieruch/blog_robinwieruch_content/blog/react-libraries/index.md

   </BlueHeadline>
 ```

 And third, I want to recommend [Tailwind CSS](https://tailwindcss.com/) as the most popular *Utility-First-CSS* solution.
-It comes with pre-defined CSS classes that you can use without defining them yourself in your React components.
-This makes you more efficient as a developer and aligns the design system of your React application, but comes with the tradeoff of getting to know all the classes:
+It comes with pre-defined CSS classes that you can use without defining them yourself.
+This makes you more efficient as a developer and streamlines the design system of your React application, but comes with the tradeoff of getting to know all the classes and verbose inlining of many CSS classes:

 ```javascript
 const Headline = ({ title }) =>